How Do Neonicotinoids Work?

 including those that failed to assess behavioural, larval, colony and chronic

 In conclusion I think it really is worth understanding how neonicotinoids work with respect to 'pests', because it may tell us something about their potential effects on bees.

+Indeed, clues are sometimes provided by manufacturers within their own product literature.
 I have sent this information to our responsible government ministers, but apparently, they are not interested.....